Skip to content

 nearest_neighbors (int):

-Number of nearest neighbors to use in first step of graph construction.
+Number of nearest neighbors to consider in the graph construction step, for 'leiden' and 'phenograph'.

 random_state (int):